Losing tenders and don’t know why?

 Grammar and spell check tools can help, like Grammarly, but they don’t always pick up on every problem.

-However, in our post on how to write a tender, we share three unusual ways to help catch every mistake in your document.
+However, in our post on how to get property maintenance contracts, we share three different ways to help catch every mistake in your document.

 Here are a few more: